npmcomponent/component-user-agent-parser/readme.md

+*This repository is a mirror of the [component](http://component.io) module [component/user-agent-parser](http://github.com/component/user-agent-parser).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/component-user-agent-parser`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # UAParser.js

 Lightweight JavaScript-based User-Agent string parser.
 Supports browser & node.js environment.
 Also available as Component package, Bower package, jQuery.ua, & AMD module